 We operate in one reportable business segment: the design, manufacturing, and sale of a range of wireless networking products, solutions, and services.
-Our financial performance is regularly reviewed by our chief operating decision maker who is our chief executive officer.
+Our financial performance is regularly reviewed by our chief operating decision maker who is our Chief Executive Officer ("CEO").

 We report revenue by region and country based on the location where our customers accept delivery of our products and services.
-Revenue by region for the three and nine months April 2, 2021 and April 3, 2020 was as follows:
+Revenue by region for the three months ended October 1, 2021 and October 2, 2020 was as follows: